robotsorcerer/Savitzky-Golay/README.md

 ### Dependencies

-In order to compile this file, you would need to install the [Eigen3 Library](http://eigen.tuxfamily.org/index.php?title=Main_Page) to do the linear algebra of the matrices, vectors and related algorithms.
-You can install it by downloading the 3.2.5 library which I used from [here](http://bitbucket.org/eigen/eigen/get/3.2.5.tar.gz) and following the `README` instructions after unpacking the tarball to install.
++  [Eigen3 Library](http://eigen.tuxfamily.org/index.php?title=Main_Page) for the linear algebra of the matrices, vectors and related algorithms.
+You can download the 3.2.5 library which I used from [here](http://bitbucket.org/eigen/eigen/get/3.2.5.tar.gz) and follow the `README` instructions after unpacking the tarball to install.

 ### Usage